Baked Macaroni and Cheese with Roasted Tomatoes

 As an adult, I now understand that she was completely right!
 The tomatoes add an extra burst of flavor and texture to the recipe.
 Any time you hit a juicy tomato with your fork, you know you’re in for the perfect bite.
 After all, what’s better than cheesy noodles, juicy tomatoes and crispy breadcrumbs?
 Not much!

-Baked Macaroni n’ Cheese with Roasted Tomatoes
+Baked Macaroni n’ Cheese

 - pasta pot